markwest1972/johnny_five_intro/exercises/04_potentiometer_led_and_servo.md

 ## Summary ##

-In this exercise you will expand your experience of  Johnny-Five by using a Potentiometer (input) to control a Servo (output) and LED (output).
+In this exercise you will expand your experience of  Johnny-Five by using a Potentiometer (input) to control both a Servo (output) and an LED (output).
 You'll also learn more about the different types of Pin provided by the Arduino UNO.

 ## Requirements ##